anyaevostinar/SymbulationEmp/RefactorDEV_README.md

 * Input Buffer starts at size 0
 * CPUState SetInputs is called by SGPWorld Assign New Env IO
     * This doesn't seem to be happening during the tests without specifically calling it, which seems not ideal
+    * I think I fixed this, line 1074 of WorldSetup was commented out still...